TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

 In the future, I want the plugin to enable using different icons for different support types.
 For example, drawing C/B/A/S icons for the typical Fire Emblem-style support hierarchy, or something less traditional, like numbered support tiers or displaying allies' affinities.

+    FURTHER NOTES
+For performance reasons, markers are calculated by groups of units per frame (5 units at a time by default).
+The number of units to calculate at once can be tweaked in R-markers-values.js, in countLoadPerLoop in the MarkerDisplay object.
+A higher number will make markers appear faster, but can impact performance.
+If HighPerf=1 in game.ini (i.e. the game is running at 30 FPS), the delay between groups loading is slightly more noticeable, so a higher number may be preferred.
+You can tweak countLoadPerLoop30fps for this purpose.

 	UPDATE HISTORY
 12/19/2019: fixed bug where game would crash if a talk partner wasn't on the map